conda/rattler/README.md

 Rattler is written in Rust and tries to provide a clean API to its functionalities (see: [Components](#components)).
 With the primary goal in mind we aim to provide bindings to different languages to make it easy to integrate Rattler in non-rust projects.

-Rattler is actively used within the https://prefix.dev backend.
+Rattler is actively used by [pixi](https://github.com/prefix-dev/pixi), [rattler-build](https://github.com/prefix-dev/rattler-build), and the https://prefix.dev backend.

 ## Showcase